Fuzhou: Japanese occupation

-With the outbreak of the Sino-Japanese War in 1937, hostilities commenced in Fujian Province.
-Xiamen (Amoy) fell to a Japanese landing force on May 13, 1938.
-The fall of Amoy instantly threatened the security of Fuzhou.
+With the outbreak of World War II, hostilities commenced in Fujian Province.
+Xiamen (then often known as Amoy in English) fell to a Japanese landing force on May 13, 1938.
+The fall of Xiamen instantly threatened the security of Fuzhou.
 On May 23, Japanese ships bombarded Mei-Hua, Huang-chi and Pei-Chiao while Japanese planes continued to harass Chinese forces.
 Between May 31 and June 1, Chinese gunboats Fu-Ning, Chen-Ning and Suming defending the blockade line in the estuary of the Min River were successively bombed and sunk.
 Meanwhile, the Chinese ship Chu-Tai berthed at Nan-Tai was damaged.
-The Chinese Navy's Harbor Command School, barracks, shipyard, hospital and marine barracks at Ma-Wei were successively bombed.
-Fuzhou is recorded as having fallen to Japanese forces in 1938.
+The Chinese Navy's Harbor Command School, barracks, shipyard, hospital and marine barracks at Mawei were successively bombed.
+Fuzhou fell to Japanese forces in 1938.

 The extent of Japanese command and control of the city of Fuzhou itself as opposed to the port at Mawei and the Min River Estuary is uncertain.
 By 1941 (5/7), the city is recorded as having returned to Nationalist control.
 The British Consulate in Fuzhou is noted as operational from 1941 to 1944 after the United Kingdom Declaration of War on Japan in December 1941.
 Western visitors to Fuzhou in the period 1941–1944 include the Australian journalist Wilfred Burchett in 1942 and the British scientist Joseph Needham in May 1944.
 Both visitors record the presence of a British Consul and a Fuzhou Club comprising western businessmen.

 In The Man Who Loved China: The Fantastic Story of the Eccentric Scientist Who Unlocked the Mysteries of the Middle Kingdom, author Simon Winchester relates the visit of Dr Needham in 1944.
 Needham encountered the American government agent (John Caldwell) and the British SIS agent (Murray MacLehose working undercover as the British Vice-Consul in Fuzhou) involved in aid to the Nationalist resistance to Japanese forces in Fujian Province.

 As part of Operation Ichi-Go (1944), the last large-scale Japanese offensive in China in World War II, Japanese troops intended to isolate Fuzhou and the Fujian Province corridor to Nationalist forces in western China and the wartime capital of Chongqing.
-One account of Japanese troops re-taking of Fuzhou city itself is narrated by American naval officer, Houghton Freeman.
+One account of Japanese troops retaking of Fuzhou city itself is narrated by American naval officer, Houghton Freeman.
 The date is given as October 5, 1944.

-Fuzhou remained under Japanese control until the surrender of Japan and its armed forces in China in September 1945.
+Fuzhou remained under Japanese control until May 18, 1945, months before the atomic bombings.

-Following the restoration of Republic control (1946), the administration divisions of Fuzhou were annexed, and administration level was promoted from county-level to city-level officially.
+Following the restoration of Republic control in 1946, the administration divisions of Fuzhou were annexed, and administration level was promoted from county-level to city-level officially.